7. A naughty apartment

 A big, six-storeyed, U-shaped building on Sadovaya Street

 A difficult case, this sentence.
-Which is due to just one simple Russian word: покой (pokoy).
-Bulgakov's original text presents Styopa’s house as follows: "… в большом шестиэтажном доме, покоем расположенном на садовой улице."
-I tried - and I must admit, it was with more than just a little help from my dictionary - to translate it as: "… in a big house of five storeys, peacefully situated in Sadovaya street.”
+Which is due to the twisted translation of one simple Russian word: покой [pokoy].
+Bulgakov's original text wrote that Styopa lived «в большом шестиэтажном доме, покоем расположенном на садовой улице».
+It can be translated as: «in a big house of six [five] storeys, peacefully situated in Sadovaya street».

-Because the word покой seems to have another meaning besides peaceful.
+According to them, the word покой [pokoy] seems to have another meaning besides peaceful.
 Until about 1900 the Russians used the Church Slavonic names to indicate the letters of the Cyrillic alphabet.
-And the Church Slavonic name for the letter which is now known as Pe, and written as П was… покой (pokoy).
+And the Church Slavonic name for the letter which is now known as Pe - and written as П - was покой [pokoy].
+So, according to the translators, the Russian text could possibly have been translated as: «a six-storeyed, П-shaped building on Sadovaya Street».
+Providing it were П-shaped, of course - which not.

-One more observation: the attentive reader may have noticed that the Dutch translator counted five storeys, and the English translator counted six.
-In Bulgakov's text is written шестиэтажном (shestiyetazhnom) or six storeys.
+One more observation: when I was comparing the various translations of The Master and Margarita, I noticed that the Dutch translator counted five storeys, and the English translator counted six.
+In Bulgakov's text is written шестиэтажном [shestiyetazhnom] or six storeys.
 The English and French translators take this literarily and write about six storeys too.
 This confusion is due to the fact that in Russia the ground floor is considered as the first floor.
 So the building has six floors: five storeys and the ground floor.

 Click here to read more about the house on Bolshaya Sadovaya